 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

-Identification of specific item; Date (if known); Citizens Committee for the Protection of the Environment Papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.
+Identification of specific item; Date (if known); Citizens Committee for the Protection of the Environment Records; Box and Folder; Rare Book and Manuscript Library, Columbia University Libraries.

 Ownership and Custodial History

 Columbia University Libraries, Rare Book and Manuscript Library

 2013-01-04 XML document instance created by Catherine C. Ricciardi

 2019-05-20 EAD was imported spring 2019 as part of the ArchivesSpace Phase II migration.

 Biographical / Historical

 Citizens action group founded in 1968.
 This organization has devoted its activity to the quality of the environment in the lower Hudson River Valley, particularly the environmental hazards of Consolidated Edison's Indian Point nuclear power plants.